Devi-Srinivasan/Feed-Reader-Testing/README.md

 ##Feed-Reader-testing
 Click [http://devi-srinivasan.github.io/Feed-Reader-Testing/](http://devi-srinivasan.github.io/Feed-Reader-Testing/) to open the app with added test cases.
+To open the app locally either clone [this repo](http://devi-srinivasan.github.io/Feed-Reader-Testing/) or click `**Download Zip**` button.
 As a part of the Udacity nanodegree course, test cases are written using **Jasmine** framework to test the application.
 Cloned [This repo](https://github.com/udacity/frontend-nanodegree-feedreader) and added following test cases to test the app.